Motion-driven quantum dissipation in an open electronic system with nonlocal interaction: Introduction

 In a detailed discussion of OQS, the influence of quantum effects on microscopic systems cannot be ignored, especially the dissipation described by the quantum action.
 A functional approach has been tried to study the quantum effective dynamics of moving, planar, dispersive mirrors and etc, in different numbers of dimensions~\cite{PhysRevD.76.085007}.
-Viotti \textit{et al} study the dissipative effects and decoherence induced on a particle moving at constant speed in front of a dielectric plate in quantum vacuum, using a Closed-Time-Path (CTP) integral formulation to account for finite-temperature corrections~\cite{PhysRevD.99.105005}.
+Viotti \textit{et al} studied the dissipative effects and decoherence induced on a particle moving at constant speed in front of a dielectric plate in quantum vacuum, using a Closed-Time-Path (CTP) integral formulation to account for finite-temperature corrections~\cite{PhysRevD.99.105005}.
 Farias \textit{et al} discussed the Casimir friction phenomenon in a system consisting of two flat, infinite, and parallel graphene sheets coupled to the vacuum electromagnetic (EM) field~\cite{PhysRevD.95.065012}.
-Farías \textit{et al} considered a particle moving in front of a dielectric plate, and studied the dissipation and the decoherence of the particle’s internal degrees of freedom~\cite{PhysRevD.93.065035}.
+Farías \textit{et al} considered a particle moving in front of a dielectric plate, and studied the dissipation and the decoherence of the particle’s internal DOFs~\cite{PhysRevD.93.065035}.
 In previous work, we focused on the quantum motion-driven dissipation effect in a plasmon-magnon coupling system, and calculated the plasmon production probability and the sliding frictional force in the system~\cite{wang2024magnon}.
-These studies attempt to explain the quantum effects, especially dissipation, in OQS from different perspectives, which inspired our work.
+These studies attempt to explain quantum effects, especially dissipation, in OQSs from various perspectives, which has inspired our work.